Simon Ferry: Swindon Town

 In mid-April, with Swindon Town in the brink of promotion, Ferry was among several players on a wild night out after a match against Plymouth Argyle and was later forced to apologise by releasing a statement on the club website saying they had "let their standards massively slip".
 Despite the incident, Di Canio forgave the players, including Ferry after a warning to never let him down again.
 After the club's promotion return to League One, Ferry wad once again praised by Di Canio.
 During the season, Ferry made the most appearances with the club, making 53 appearances.

 The next season, with the club's promotion return to League One, Ferry continued to maintain his first team place at Swindon Town.
 For the first time, Ferry was named in League One Team of the Week on 1 October 2012 when he scored in a 1–0 win against Shrewsbury Town.
 In November, Ferry was named captain, ahead of a match against Macclesfield Town in the first round of the FA Cup, but lost 2–0.
 Shortly after this, Ferry scored his second goal of the season in a 2–0 win over Walsall and the following week, he also provided four assists (for Andy Williams and Darren Ward) in a 4–1 win over Yeovil Town.
 In the last two games in early March, Ferry started playing on the right side of midfield, under newly manager Kevin MacDonald, mainly due to lack of options in that position.
 Ferry then scored two goals in two consecutive games, against Walsall and Brentford.
 In a match against Brentford, Ferry was, once again, named in League One Team of the Week for the second time on 12 March 2013.

 In June, Ferry was swiftly released by Swindon, as the club's playing budget was halved.
 Shortly being released by the club, Ferry went on Yeovil Town as a trialist.
-After featured in the friendly match against Poole Town, the club decided against signing Ferry.
+After featuring in the friendly match against Poole Town, the club decided against signing Ferry.